 - Paychecks for regular employees are subject to mandatory payroll deductions for social security tax, FRS, Medicare tax and federal withholding tax, based on Forms W-4 and the tax tables furnished by the Internal Revenue Service.
-Payroll matters concerning salary, payroll deductions and pay date should be handled through the work site timekeeper when possible. - Personnel Action Form PAF forms can be used to drop payroll deductions such as union membership dues, credit union deductions or Annuity account deductions.
-For union dues, there is a required 30 day waiting period before your membership can be inactivated.
-There is no waiting period to drop HUSW union dues.
+Payroll matters concerning salary, payroll deductions and pay date should be handled through the work site timekeeper when possible. - Personnel Action Form PAF forms can be used to drop payroll deductions such as-Annuity account deductions.
 Only your signature is required on this form. - Payroll Calendar The payroll calendar, which designates payroll due date and pay dates, will be developed and issued annually by the Finance Department. - Notices of Deposit No Notices of Deposit will be released before payday.
 Notices of Deposit for substitutes will be mailed on payday and cannot be picked up at the District Support Complex. - Substitutes, temporary and part-time employees [less than four (4) hours per day] will be paid an hourly rate.